How often should I check my tire pressure?

 - Troublemakers.
 Check for small stones, pieces of glass, bits of metal and other foreign objects that might be wedged into the tread and carefully pick them out.
 They can cause serious problems if they are pushed further into your tire as you drive.

 - Damaged Areas.
-Cracks, cuts, splits, punctures, holes and bulges in the tread or on the sides of the tire can indicate serious problems and the tire may need to be replaced.
+Cracks, cuts, splits, punctures, holes, and bulges in the tread or on the sides of the tire can indicate serious problems and the tire may need to be replaced.

 - Slow leaks.
 Tires lose some inflation pressure over the course of a month or so.
-However if you find that you have to add inflation pressure every few days call us to check the tire, wheel and valve and if necessary repair or replace the tire.
+However, if you find that you have to add inflation pressure every few days call us to check the tire, wheel, and valve and if necessary repair or replace the tire.

-- Valve caps.
-Those little caps on your tire's valve stem keep moisture and dirt out so make you they are all on your tires.
-Also when you have a tire replaced have a new valve stem assembly installed at the same time.
+- Valve Caps.
+Those little caps on your tire’s valve stem keep moisture and dirt out.
+So, make you they are all on your tires.
+Also when you have a tire replaced, have a new valve stem assembly installed at the same time.

 Where can I find the date a tire was manufactured?

 The date of manufacture is part of the serial number (DOT) which is located on only one side of each tire (the other side may have only a partial number or no number).
 The DOT is an 11-character number and looks like this: UP0RCNT1209.
-The date of manufacture for this DOT is the12th week of 2009 (1209).
+The date of manufacture for this DOT is the 12th week of 2009 (1209).
 If the DOT ends in only three (3) digits (contains only 10 characters), the tire was manufactured before January 2000 and should be removed from service and scrapped because it is over 10 years old.

 How can I find out which Cooper tire fits my vehicle?

-Always check the vehicle placard or vehicle owner's manual for the proper tire size and give us a call so Bruce or Craig can recommend the most appropriate and affordable tire for your vehicle.
-Cooper tires are sold right here at Bruce’s Auto
+Always check the vehicle placard or vehicle owner’s manual for the proper tire size and give us a call so Bruce or Craig can recommend the most appropriate and affordable tire for your vehicle.
+Cooper tires are sold right here at Bruce's Auto Service.

 What do all the numbers and letters on my tire sidewall mean?